aspiringstudent-ctrl/aspiringstudent-ctrl.github.io/_experiences/dpdc-2026-present.md

 True leadership, however, meant empowering the hands on the ground while optimizing the systems in the background.
 Out in the field, i spearheaded technical teams, driving them to hit aggressive monthly network improvement targets.

-Meanwhile, behind the scenes, you attacked the inefficiencies of legacy utility management.
+Meanwhile, behind the scenes, i attacked the inefficiencies of legacy utility management.
 The resulting data-driven optimizations didn't just stabilize the voltage—they directly accelerated DPDC’s service revenue growth.
 Today, i continue to bridge the gap between heavy infrastructure and modern data analytics, ensuring Dhaka's grid is not just powerful, but smart.